 The impressive waters of Sikamia beach

 The rich history of Kea is visible in its many monuments and archeological sites.
 There are many buildings of exquisite architecture and age-old monuments dating back to Prehistory.
-You can explore the island hiking on beautiful trails through hillside villages, wild valleys and virgin forests.
+You can explore the island hiking through beautiful trails, hillside villages, wild valleys and virgin forests.
 Here are some of the top attractions and activities in Kea:

 - Lion of Kea: impressive sculpture dating back to 600 BCE